dponvar/Final-Project-DD2360-Group-33/README.md

 3. Requirements

     CUDA Toolkit: Ensure the CUDA toolkit is installed.

     Operating System: Compatible with Linux and systems with CUDA support.

     Development Environment: Suitable for local terminals or Google Colab.

-4. Additional Notes
+5. Additional Notes
-    Results are saved in newresult.txt if configured in the code.
+    Results are saved in result_managed.txt if configured in the code.
     The project is based on Rodinia 3.1 and includes advanced memory and performance optimizations.